equinor/webviz-config/CONTRIBUTING.md

 title: Simple Webviz example

 pages:
   - title: Front page
     content:
-    - container: ExampleContainer
+      - ExamplePlugin:
           title: My special title
           number: Some text instead of number
 ```

 this error message will be given:
 ```
-The value provided for argument `number` given to container `ExampleContainer` is of type `str`.
+The value provided for argument `number` given to plugin `ExamplePlugin` is of type `str`.
 Expected type `int`
 ```

-An additional benefit is that if the container author says an argument should
+An additional benefit is that if the plugin author says an argument should
 be of type `pathlib.Path`, the configuration parser will make sure that
 the user provided path (which is a string to begin with in configuration file,
 potentially non-absolute and relative to the configuration file itself) is
-given to the container as an absolute path, and of type `pathlib.Path`.
+given to the plugin as an absolute path, and of type `pathlib.Path`.

 ### Data input

-The containers get data input through ordinary Python functions.
+The plugins get data input through ordinary Python functions.
 Since these functions can be costly to call, we utilize the
 [flask-caching](https://pythonhosted.org/Flask-Caching/) package.
 By decorating the costly functions with `@CACHE.memoize(timeout=CACHE.TIMEOUT)`